 The Holy Bible is one of the greatest documents in the history of humanity, if not easily the greatest.
-To date, the Bible is the best selling book of all time, selling over five billion copies more than the number two.
+To date, the Bible is the best-selling book of all time, selling over six billion copies.
 It has inspired billions and leads the way for the largest religious group on Earth, us Christians.
 With all the poetry, history, prophecy and moral teachings in this book, the Bible remains one of the most influential books of all time, taking the attention of the worlds greatest philosophers to walk this Earth.
 Indeed, many are even surprised by its complete lack of any errors whatsoever… However, some would like to challenge that.
 Indeed, the non-believers have been attempting to, for centuries, come up with a single error in this entire document, the Bible yet again finds itself in the way of another attack.

 Funnily enough, once you deal with these critters long enough, you realize they’re wrong before they’ve even started.
 Apparently, these people postulate that the Bible contains a scientific error in the Book of Leviticus!
 The Bible, to these people, scientifically blunders as it laughably says insects only have four legs, when they have six in reality!

 [Leviticus 11:20-23] “All winged insects that walk on all fours are to be detestable to you.
 But you may eat these kinds of all the winged insects that walk on all fours: those that have jointed legs above their feet for hopping on the ground.
 You may eat these: any kind of locust, katydid, cricket, and grasshopper.
 All other winged insects that have four feet are to be detestable to you.